DGeisz/CodeX/README.md

 for old EMTs, then feel free to yote on over to a past git commit (that's the pun 😂) to see the structure I was using in past CodeX eras.

+* Edit 11/24/2020 - Added specification for when I run experiment code directly in the notebook.
+Commit:
 * Edit 11/20/2020 - Added **Technicals** section to experiment write-ups.
 Commit: ec252a41962a00a